-Christine Bauer is EXDIGIT Professor of Interactive Intelligent Systems at the Department of Artificial Intelligence and Human Interfaces (AIHI) at the Paris Lodron University Salzburg, Austria.
+Christine Bauer is a Professor of Interactive Intelligent Systems at the Department of Artificial Intelligence and Human Interfaces (AIHI) at the Paris Lodron University Salzburg (PLUS), Austria, and a Co-Lead of the program area “InterMediation.
+Music—Effect—Analysis” at the inter-university institution Wissenschaft & Kunst.

 Her research activities center on interactive intelligent systems, where she integrates research on intelligent technologies, the interaction of humans with intelligent systems, and their interplay.
 She takes a human-centered computing approach, where technology follows humans’ and society’s needs.
-Central themes in her research are context and context-adaptivity.
-Recently, she has focused on context-aware recommender systems and concentrates on recommender systems in the music and media sector in particular.
+Recently, she has focused on context-aware recommender systems and concentrates on recommender systems in the music and media sectors in particular.
 Core interests in her research activities are fairness in algorithmic decision-making and multi-method evaluation.

-She co-organizes the workshop series “Perspectives on the Evaluation of Recommender Systems (PERSPECTIVES)”.
-She advocates for equal opportunities and engages in initiatives such as Women in Music Information Retrieval (WiMIR) and the Allyship program at CHI.
+She advocates equal opportunities and engages in initiatives such as Women in Music Information Retrieval (WiMIR) and the Allyship program at CHI.

 Doctoral degree in Social and Economic Sciences (Business Informatics), 2009